 Take a historic walking tour of this northwest Minnesota college town to check out two of its three antique stores that include Willow & Ivy Gift Shop, a blend of new and collectible merchandise in the historic City Hall, and Crookston Floral and Antiques, with kitchenware, nostalgic signs and advertising, and collegiate sports memorabilia.

 Skis, snowshoes and fishing gear rank among the most popular items at this small-town shop northeast of Brainerd that has dubbed itself the “Antique Capital of the Lakes Area.”
 Crosby boasts seven shops along its compact Main Street, popular with cyclists visiting the nearby Cuyuna Country State Recreation Area.
-Look for Lincoln Log toys, Iron Range postcards, burnished canoe paddles, a CanAm Flyer sled, and souvenirs from Minnesota companies such as Pillsbury at Hallett Antique Emporium and Abbey House Antiques, which have both been around for close to two decades.
+Look for Lincoln Log toys, Iron Range postcards, burnished canoe paddles, a CanAm Flyer sled, and souvenirs from Minnesota companies such as Pillsbury at Hallett Antique Emporium, which has been around for close to two decades.

 This thriving college town—famous for chasing out the Jesse James Gang—can claim one of Minnesota’s best small-town main streets, with a few antique stores blended among fun, eclectic boutiques.
 Don’t miss Antiques of Northfield, which displays plenty of merchandise, but also doubles as an unofficial museum dedicated to TV lamps, a quirky product of the 1950s.
 The shop’s high ceilings provide room for shelves that hold close to 2,000 of these colorful ceramic creations from pink flamingos to aqua seascapes.